Our collaboration with the Kunstmuseum Den Haag

-Due to the coronavirus measures, Kunstmuseum Den Haag has adjusted its autumn planning to make room for a fashion exhibition about connection and the symbolism of colour.
-And there are quite a few stories to tell.
-When we think of love, we often think of the colour red.
-And for some, purple is associated with hope and a new beginning.
-At a time when we are searching for comfort, connection and hope, an exhibition about fashion can offer this.
-After all, the fashion world is used to looking ahead.
-‘Fashion in Colour’ shows how the clothing of the past and the fashion of today can offer moments of hope and, above all, connect us.
+Fashion tells many stories.
+The symbolism of colour in fashion ads an extra dimension.
+When you think of love, you think of the color red.
+Purple is associated with hope and a new beginning.
+At a time when there is an enormous need for comfort, connection and hope, an exhibition about fashion can offer this.
+Fashion in Colour showed how the clothes of the past and the fashion of today offer moments of hope and connection.

 Beach Life – The Hague School and Scheveningen

 Kunstmuseum Den Haag was co-founded by the painters of The Hague School.
 The collection houses an impressive collection of their works.
 Some of these paintings have the famous seaside resort of Scheveningen as their subject.
 This exhibition showed how the artists captured the beauty of the interplay of air, light and water.